AdityaSharma223/PomodoroTimer-Audio/README.md

 # PyTimer
-A simple timer wtih sound made with Python using PyGame.
+A simple timer with sound made with Python using PyGame.

 ## Requirements
 1. PyGame